 So all your Facebook listings will be in a catalog in your Facebook Seller hub (+Commerce manager).

-Once you have create a catalogue for your products on Facebook, you can:
+Once you have create a catalog for your products on Facebook, you can:

 - Add and manage information about your items, such as titles, images, descriptions, prices, variants, and more.
 Upload items one by one or in bulk.

-- Create sets (for ads) or collections (for shops), which are sub-groups of items within your catalogue that you want to feature to customers.
+- Create sets (for ads) or collections (for shops), which are sub-groups of items within your catalog that you want to feature to customers.
 That’s a pretty cool feature!

-- Assign permissions so that your virtual assistants or partner businesses can work on your catalogue.
+- Assign permissions so that your virtual assistants or partner businesses can work on your catalog.

 - Upload country and language information so customers automatically see the correct item information and prices for their country or language in your ads or shop.

 Don’t wait for success to come.
 Hire yourself and start your own dropshipping business

 Types of Ads to Promote your Products on Facebook